-b) Foreign currency translation
+Foreign currency translation b)

 The presentation currency of the Company and its Australian subsidiaries is Australian Dollars.
 The functional currency of the Company is Australian Dollars.
 Transactions in foreign currencies are initially recorded in the functional currency at the exchange rates ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the rate of exchange ruling at the reporting date.
 All differences in the consolidated financial report are taken to the statement of profit or loss and other comprehensive income with the exception of differences on foreign currency borrowings that provide a hedge against a net investment in a foreign entity.
 These are taken directly to equity until the disposal of the net investment, at which time they are recognised in the statement of profit or loss and other comprehensive income.
 Tax charges and credits attributable to exchange differences on those borrowings are also recognised in equity.
-Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates at the date of the initial transaction.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rate as at the date of the initial transaction.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date of the initial transaction.
+Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate as at the date of the initial transaction.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.